hongzhonglu/vivarium/doc/getting_started.rst

 .. todo:: Instructions for debugging in this mode

 #.
-First, let's create a ``glc_lct`` environment agent.
-This is a kind
+First, let's create a ``ecoli_core_glc`` environment agent.
+This is a
-   of lattice environment.
+   kind of lattice environment.
 Lattice environments discretize the simulation space into a two-dimensional grid, each region of which has the same depth.
 Each region has uniform metabolite concentrations, but metabolite concentrations differ between regions,